demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### microsoft-atp-indicator-create-file
 ***
 Deprecated.
-Use the microsoft-atp-sc-indicator-create-update command instead.
+Use the microsoft-atp-sc-indicator-create command instead.
 Creates a file indicator

 #### Base Command